evanmunro/lda-survey-exp/README.md

 ```

 #### 2. Download data

+The cleaned DHS data is available by request from the authors.

 The Michigan survey response data is available for download at the [Survey of Consumers SDA Archive](https://data.sca.isr.umich.edu/sda-public/cgi-bin/hsda?harcsda+sca) and then clicking Download -> Customized Subset.
 Then, enter the following variables in the "Individual Variables" box and download as a CSV: